fatemerhmi/coffee-gen-ai/research_updates/README.md

 Verbal Reinforcement Learning, Shinn et al (Oct 2023) [[paper](https://arxiv.org/pdf/2303.11366)]
 - MM-REACT: Prompting ChatGPT for Multimodal Reasoning and Action, Yang et al. (March 2023) - [paper](https://arxiv.org/pdf/2303.11381)

+## Chain of Thought
+* Understanding Before Reasoning: Enhancing Chain-of-Thought with Iterative Summarization Pre-Prompting, by Zhu et al. [Jan 2025] - [paper](https://arxiv.org/pdf/2501.04341v1)
+  - CoT can improve the performance of LLMs on reasoning tasks (often overlook the important step of extracting important information early in the reasoning process)
+  - they propose iterative summarization pre-prompting (ISP^2) to enhance CoT
+    - refine LLM reasoning when key information is missing
+  - ISP^2 first extract entities and their descriptions to form potential key information pairs using a rating system.
+  - can improve performance (compared to existing CoT methods) by 7.1%

 ## Human and Agent interaction
 - Agents Are Not Enough, Shah, et al. [Dec 2024] - [paper](https://arxiv.org/pdf/2412.05579)
   * Gen AI alone is insufficient to make new generations of agents more successful.